OnceCallback in Practice (Part 2): Building the Core Skeleton

 }

-There are a few key details worth noting.
+}Several key details are worth noting.

 Step 5: Query Interfaces